electronfriends/wemp/README.md

 ## Installation

-1. Download and run the latest Wemp setup from the [Releases](https://github.com/electronfriends/wemp/releases/latest) page.
+1. Download and run the latest Wemp installer from the [Releases](https://github.com/electronfriends/wemp/releases/latest) page.
 2. Choose the installation path (default is `C:\Wemp`).
-3. Once downloaded, the services will start automatically.
+3. After installation, the services will be downloaded and started automatically.
-4. Get started at http://localhost and manage your database at http://localhost/phpmyadmin.
+4. Access your web server at http://localhost or manage your database at http://localhost/phpmyadmin.

 ## FAQs